nickshekelle/Substitution-Cipher-Breaker/README.md

 # Substitution-Cipher-Breaker

 - Reads plain cipher text and keeps a frequency table of how often characters appear in the cipher text
-- Compares cipher character frequency to frequency of characters in English to decrypt the cipher text
+- Displays frequency information to the user
-- Takes user inputted guesses
+- allows the user to make letter guesses given the frequency information
+- uses a stack to allow users to go back to previous guess
+- user can choose to let the computer attempt to decrypt the cipher based on frequency information